gbeckers/Birdwatcher/docs/recipes/extractaudio.rst

     >>> vf.extract_audio(outputpath='mysound')
     PosixPath('mysound.m4a')

-Copying data instead of recoding is often preferable, but it may be the best solution in all cases.
-For example, an '.m4a' audio file with the same'aac' encoding is fine for media players, but many sound analysis programs won't read it.
-In such cases you can specify the audio codec you want.
-In the general case, we recommend 'pcm_f32le' to avoid degradation of information:
+Copying the original audio stream is often preferable because it avoids quality loss and it is typically much faster because no decoding or encoding step is required.
+However, some analysis software does not support compressed formats such as AAC in an '.m4a' container.

+In such cases, you can explicitly specify the audio codec to use during conversion.
+In general, we recommend 'pcm_f32le' because it preserves audio information without lossy compression:

 .. code:: python